kitchoi/kitchoi.github.io/_posts/2014-04-13-Installing-and-Building-PyFerret.md

 Download and Install PyFerret
 ---
 You can download PyFerret from [here](http://ferret.pmel.noaa.gov/Ferret/downloads/pyferret/).
 If you are lucky, you may use the binaries provided then you may very much skip the pain of building it from the source code.
 I wasn't and here were the steps I followed.
-The version I used was pyferret-1.0.0.
+The version I used was pyferret-1.0.0.  *(Update: I tested with pyferret-1.0.2 too.)*

 **1. Extracting tarball**